 - Had commercial plates

-Jack’s contention was that since his pick-up truck was unaltered, it was not a commercial vehicle pursuant to the NYC Rules for Stopping, Standing, and Parking.
-The parking ticket warrior that issued a parking ticket for “overnight parking” replied that if the vehicle bears commercial plates, it is a commercial vehicle (and cannot park overnight on a street in a residential neighborhood).
+Jack argued that his pick-up truck was not altered, and was not a commercial vehicle pursuant to the NYC Rules for Stopping, Standing, and Parking.
+The parking ticket warrior that issued a parking ticket for “overnight parking” replied that if a vehicle bears commercial plates, it is a commercial vehicle (and cannot park overnight on a residential street).

 Please help Jack and take the following poll…

 It is essential to separate the New York City Traffic Rules from the New York State Department of Motor Vehicle regulations for registering a pick up truck to figure out the answer to Jack’s parking ticket conundrum.
 I’ll summarize…In order for a pickup truck to qualify as a commercial vehicle under the NYC Traffic Rules, it must be altered.
 If it is not altered, it cannot legally be issued a parking ticket for parking a commercial vehicle overnight in a residential neighborhood because it is not a commercial vehicle.

 On the other hand, if a pickup truck weighing in excess of 5,500 pounds with a uncapped bed is registered as a passenger vehicle, and parks on an NYC street, it can be issued a parking ticket for improper registration because the owner violated the DMV regulations that are incorporated in the NYC parking violation.